NelsonAraujo93/JavaScriptCapstoneModule2/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project take the time to give feedback, I will appreciate it.
+If you like this project take the time to give feedback, we will appreciate it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>